-Victoria Salim is the Recruitment and Admissions Manager for the academic programs at the Waterloo Stratford Campus including the Master of Digital Experience Innovation and the Bachelor of Global Business and Digital Arts programs.
+Colleen Richter is the Recruitment and Admissions Manager for the academic programs for the Stratford School of Interaction Design and Business at the University of Waterloo, including the Master of Digital Experience Innovation (MDEI) and the Bachelor of Global Business and Digital Arts (GBDA) programs.

 Trained in history and business, and supplemented with business practice.
 A teacher for two decades now, broken by almost a decade as a manager of a company.
 Enjoyed meeting people and making them contented customers, but found teaching young adults even more of a challenge and stimulating.
 Try to be passionate about every course, regardless of the content.